-Sources: Bratton and Andrews (1999), Lifsher (2001), Fundación Paz Ciudadana (2001), Fundación Paz Ciudadana (2002), Webb-Vidal (2001), Bratton and Andrews (2004).

-4.57 Putting police into the community increases their accountability and provides citizens with a greater voice in their operations.
-Community policing contributes to more effective policing as well.
-Police solve very few crimes on their own, fewer than 10 percent in a recent U.S. study.
-Victims and witnesses from the community have to come forward with information about the perpetrators for police to improve on this figure.
-As the South African police have learned, by forging stronger ties between the police and citizens community policing has furthered cooperation between the two, leading to higher arrest rates and greater respect for human rights.54

-Strengthen prevention

-- 4.58 Governments need to resist the temptation to look for answers only within the confines of the criminal justice system.
-Several recent studies show that well-designed crime prevention programs are more cost-effective than criminal justice approaches.55 A classic study in the United States found that for every dollar invested in prevention programs, six to seven dollars could be saved in criminal justice expenditures.56 Effective prevention strategies include early interventions for at-risk teens, school-based initiatives to teach social competency skills and reduce violence in and around schools, and other programs to build character and foster community responsibility.57 Emerging evidence from Colombia shows that handgun control and restrictions on the sale of liquor can reduce violent crime significantly.58 Situational crime prevention-in which physical space is modified to make the commission of a crime more risky or less lucrative for the potential offender-is a promising prevention strategy for housing ministries or local governments.59 - 4.59 Government can also take some of the profit out of organized crime by reducing the regulatory burden on firms.
-Surveys of retail stores in three Russian cities show that protection rackets and other forms of organized crime flourish when the regulatory burden is high.60 As the regulatory burden increases, store owners are less able to comply with the rules and thus more reluctant to call on state agencies to protect them from criminals or enforce their contracts.
+Source: Bratton and Andrews (1999); Lifsher (2001); Fundación Paz Ciudadana (2001, 2002); Webb-Vidal (2001); and Bratton and Andrews (2004). teach social competency skills and reduce violence in and around schools, and other programs to build character and foster community responsibility.59 Emerging evidence from Colombia shows that handgun control and restrictions on the sale of liquor can reduce violent crime significantly.60 Situational crime prevention-in which physical space is modified to make the commission of a crime more risky or less lucrative for the potential offender-is a promising prevention strategy for housing ministries or local governments.61

+Government can also take some of the profit out of organized crime by reducing the regulatory burden on firms.
+Surveys of retail stores in three Russian cities show that protection rackets and other forms of organized crime flourish when the regulatory burden is high.62 As the regulatory burden increases, store owners are less able to comply with the rules and thus more reluctant to call on state agencies to protect them from criminals or enforce their contracts.
 Organized criminals then step forward to meet the demand.

-Ending uncompensated government expropriation of property
+Ending the uncompensated expropriation of property

-- 4.60 The discussion so far has focused on how governments can help firms cope with threats to their property rights from third parties.
-But as chapter 2 showed, government can itself be an important source of threats to the security of property rights.
-A government strong enough to protect property is also strong enough to take it.61 - 4.61 All governments reserve the right to take property in some circumstances.
-To combat health emergencies, government must be able to order the destruction of livestock or poultry spreading disease.
+The discussion so far has focused on how governments can help firms cope with threats to their property rights from third parties.
+As chapter 2 showed, however, government can itself threaten the security of property rights.
+A government strong enough to protect property is also strong enough to take it.63

+All governments reserve the right to take property in some circumstances.64 To combat health emergencies, government must be able to order the destruction of livestock or poultry spreading disease.
 Without the power to take land, those holding parcels needed to complete an expressway can "hold up" government by demanding unreasonable prices to sell.
 The taking, or expropriation, of property can also be a more efficient means of obtaining it for public purposes than open market purchases.
-When an underground water pipe must traverse a large number of properties, the costs of reaching an agreement on price with each individual owner will be far greater than setting a price by decree.62 - 4.62 But governments have also seized private property where the public interest was less clear.
-Mass expropriations usually occur in the wake of violent upheavals, as when the post-1917 government in Russia or those in power in Eastern and Central European after World War II seized private property.
-Since then, expropriation has been most commonly associated with the nationalization of foreign investments, though recent experience in Zimbabwe shows that local firms are not immune (box 4.9).
+When an underground water pipe must traverse a large number of properties, the costs of reaching an agreement on price with each individual owner will be far greater than setting a price by decree.

+Governments have also seized private property where the public interest was less clear.
+Mass expropriations usually occur in the wake of violent upheavals, as when the post-1917 government in Russia or those in power in Eastern and Central Europe after World War II seized private property.
+Since then, expropriation has been most commonly associated with the nationalization of foreign investments, though recent experience in Zimbabwe shows that local firms are not immune (box 4.10).